DPeacock1/Squad_Plugin_Framework/README.md

 # Squad Plugin Framework

+**Any mods using Squad_Plugin_Framework must not edit the files, only reference the mod's classes, and set Squad_Plugin_Framework as a required mod on Steam Workshop**

 This framework introduces mod cross-compatibility to Squad.
 Traditionally, Squad mods are compartmentalised into 'layers', restricting mods to new maps or total gameplay overhauls.
 To make mods compatible, a modder would have to provide source files to other modders, which would have to be hard referenced in other mods.
 This is an unsustainable approach and causes dependency hell: Mod B referencing an outdated version of Mod A would cause both Mod A and Mod B to crash.

 This framework attempts to overcome these issues by standardising a mod asset structure as plugins.
 These plugins can then be loaded into levels at runtime, without any need for hard referencing other mods.
 Using UE4's asset registry, a plugin manager can fetch any plugins installed on a client/server and add these to the level.